-As at December 31, 2021, the Company believes that the carrying amounts of accounts payable and accrued liabilities and loans from related parties approximate their fair values because of the market rates of interest attached to these financial instruments, and or their relatively short maturity dates or durations.
-Cash is measured at fair value is based on level 1 inputs of the fair value hierarchy.
+As at December 31, 2022, the Company believes that the carrying amounts of accounts payable and accrued liabilities and loans from related parties approximate their fair values because of the market rates of interest attached to these financial instruments, and or their relatively short maturity dates or durations.
+Cash and reclamation bonds are measured at fair value is based on level 1 inputs of the fair value hierarchy.